 Unsafe abortions averted* in 2013

 What we do in Tanzania

-Marie Stopes Tanzania was established in 1989.
-We provide a range of sexual and reproductive health services, including: family planning, health screening, maternal health, post abortion care and primary healthcare.
+Marie Stopes Tanzania is celebrating 25 years in Tanzania since its inception in 1989.
+We provide a range of integrated sexual and reproductive health services, including: family planning, health screening, maternal health, post abortion care, cervical cancer screening and primary healthcare.

-We provide approximately 20% of the modern method contraceptives used in Tanzania, most of which are long-acting and permanent (LAPM) methods in hard to reach rural locations and urban slums, provided by our clinical outreach teams.
+MST provides approximately 30% of the modern method contraceptives used by women in Tanzania, and approximately 70% of the long acting and permanent (LAPM) methods.
+Our focus is predominantly in hard to reach rural locations and urban slums, with services provided by our clinical outreach teams.

 How we deliver services

-Our services are provided through a network of 14 clinics, three of which provide comprehensive obstetric care facilities, and 14 mobile outreach teams.
-Our 14 clinics offer a wide range of sexual and reproductive health and family planning services, with three of these clinics also providing comprehensive obstetric care facilities.
+- A network of 11 clinics situated in urban areas which act as centres of excellence and as training centres offer a wide range of sexual and reproductive health and family planning services, with three of these clinics also providing comprehensive obstetric care facilities.